deanwampler/spark-scala-tutorial/tutorial/README.md

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.

+## The Spark Web Console

+When you have a `SparkContext` running, it provides a web UI with very useful information about how your job is mapped to JVM tasks, metrics about execution, etc.

+Before we finish this exercise, open [localhost:4040](http://localhost:4040) and browse the UI.
+You will find this console very useful for learning Spark internals and when debugging problems.

+## Exercises

 There are comments at the end of this file with suggested exercises to learn the API.
 All the subsequent examples we'll discuss include suggested exercises, too.
 Solutions for some of them are provided in the `src/main/scala/sparkworkshop/solns` directory.

 You can exit the Scala REPL now.
 Type `:quit` or use `^d` (control-d).